-Dizziness is a term that is often used to describe two different symptoms: lightheadedness and vertigo.
+Dizziness is a term that is often used to describe 2 different symptoms: lightheadedness and vertigo.

-Light-headedness is a feeling like you might faint.
+Lightheadedness is a feeling that you might faint.

-Most causes of dizziness are not serious and either quickly get better on their own or are easily treated.
+Most causes of dizziness are not serious, and they either quickly get better on their own or are easy to treat.

 More serious conditions that can lead to light-headedness include:

-If any of these serious disorders is present, you will usually also have symptoms like chest pain, a feeling of a racing heart, loss of speech, change in vision, or other symptoms.
+If any of these serious disorders are present, you will usually also have symptoms like chest pain, a feeling of a racing heart, loss of speech, change in vision, or other symptoms.

 Vertigo may be due to: